mmazi/rescu/README.md

 ---------------

 I am very open to new suggestions, change requests etc. If ResCU seems almost right for you, but not quite, do write me a note, eg. by [opening an issue](https://github.com/mmazi/rescu/issues/new).
+Documentation and clarification requests are welcome too!